 - 1. If the facility allows, host schools will place team benches on the opposite side from the fans for all state series games.
-If this is not possible, the team benches should be a minimum of 10 feet in front of the fan benches and an administrator from the host school must be supervising the area at all times. - 2.
+If this is not possible, the team benches should be a minimum of 10 feet in front of the fan benches and an Administrator from the host school must be supervising the area at all times. - 2.
 The host school will attempt to provide proper playing conditions as follows: - a.
 Field grass cut - b.
 Freshly painted markings; - c.
 Litter removed; and - d.
 Recommended maintenance between games (rolling, watering) - 3.
 The host school will provide an adult scorer and timer at the scorer's table at mid-field.
 A means of communication (field phones, walkie-talkies, etc.) should be available for use between the scorer's table and the announcer's location in the press box. - 4.
 The host school will be prepared to provide suitable staff to escort officials and/or participating team members away from the playing area to a secure area after the conclusion of the game. - 5.
-The host school will provide 2-4 lower level soccer players to be uniformed ball handlers. - 6.
-The IHSA will furnish three (3) Wilson game balls, which shall be approved by the game referees at the Regional, Sectional, and Super-Sectional sites designated by the IHSA office. - 7.
+The host school will provide at least 2 (preferably 4) lower level soccer players to be uniformed ball handlers. - 6.
+The IHSA will furnish three (3) Wilson game balls, which shall be approved by the game referees, for Regional, Sectional, and Super-Sectional sites designated by the IHSA office. - 7.
 The host school will provide concession stands. - 8.
 Host school will notify competing schools if an Athletic Trainer will be available. - 9.
 The host school will provide parking facilities for team buses and communicate such provisions to participating teams prior to team arrivals.
 The host school will provide adequate fan parking facilities and, if needed, traffic control. - 10.
 The host school will provide locker room facilities and indoor facilities for half-time use by both participating teams if they desire to use them. - 11.
-The host school will provide programs with accurate team rosters to include the following information: - a.
-Players' names; - b.
-Players' numbers; - c.
-Players' year in school; - d.
-Players' positions; - e.
-Tournament schedule; - f.
-Explanation of officials' signals; and - g.
-Sportsmanship statement - NOTE: Players in Team Uniform: In each of the tournaments, teams shall have a maximum of twenty-five (25) players in uniform.
-The twenty-five (25) players shall be the ones designated in (a) above.
-A maximum of thirty (30) persons from a school may be on the field and/or team bench. - 12.
-The host school will provide a public address announcer who is familiar with the game of soccer, the officials' calls, and the correct pronunciation of players' names. - a.
-Before the game, the announcer will introduce players one at a time alternating between teams. - b.
-Team introductions should conclude with a formal recognition of the United States flag and an appropriate patriotic song - c.
-Pre-game announcements will also include the names of coaches, officials, and the win-loss record of the participating teams. - d.
-Additional PA Announcements are at the end of this manual. - e.
-During the game, the announcer will announce substitutions and officials' calls as signaled.
+Players in Team Uniform: In each of the tournaments, teams shall have a maximum of than 25 players in uniform.
+The 25 players shall be the ones designated in (a) above.
+A maximum of 30 persons from a school may be on the field and/or team bench.